 ECTRIMS MULTIPLE SCLEROSIS NURSE TRAINING FELLOWSHIP PROGRAMME

-ECTRIMS offers a multiple sclerosis nurse training fellowship programme for qualified/licensed European nurses to provide the opportunity for them to obtain additional expertise through practical nursing experience and training in a mentored MS environment in Europe.
-The aim of the programme is to enhance care and support of individuals with MS by fostering improved clinical care and education and by helping to promote best practices in nursing care throughout Europe.
-The training period must be for a minimum of 6 months or up to one year in duration.
-Generally, a maximum of three fellowships will be awarded each year.
+ECTRIMS offers MULTIPLE SCLEROSIS NURSE TRAINING FELLOWSHIP PROGRAMMES for qualified/licensed nurses to provide the opportunity for them to obtain additional expertise through practical nursing experience and training in a mentored MS environment in Europe.
+Our aim is to enhance care and support of individuals with MS by fostering improved clinical care and education and by helping to promote best practices in nursing care throughout Europe.

 - Candidates must have a nursing qualification (a general nursing degree with or without special nursing credentials, such as neurological nursing, rehabilitation nursing, etc.) and be licensed for nursing practice in their home country.

-- It is anticipated that successful candidates will have some, but not necessarily extensive, full or part time MS nursing experience at their home institution and will return to their home institution after training, better prepared to excel in MS nursing and to better support people living with MS and the MS clinical care team.
+- It is anticipated that successful candidates will have some, but not necessarily extensive, full or part time MS nursing experience at their home institution and that the candidate will return to their home institution after training or move on to another MS nursing position at another institution, better prepared to excel in MS nursing and to better support people living with MS and the MS clinical care team.

 - In general, successful candidates will be 55 years of age or younger, and will anticipate continuing in their MS nursing careers upon completion of the training.